-These suggestive results for 12 countries are consistent with the results reported in other recent studies.2 Da Rin et al. [2006] study VC activity in 14 European countries between 1988 and 2001 and find that countries with lower capital gains tax rates have more high-tech startup activity and more PE investment in early phases.
-Cumming [2005a] studies a panel of entrepreneurial firms in Canada and finds that the use of stock options increased significantly following a reduction in the capital gains tax rate.
-Thus, Cumming [2005b] shows that American venture capitalists use stock options less frequently when financing Canadian firms, which (according to Cumming) reflects the fact that gains on stock options are more heavily taxed in Canada than in the United States.
+These suggestive results for twelve countries are consistent with the results reported in other recent studies.
+Bar Rin et al. (2006) study VC activity in 14 European countries between 1988 and 2001 and find that countries with lower capital gains tax rates have more high-tech startup activity and more PE investment in early phases.
+Cumming (2005a) studies a panel of entrepreneurial firms in Canada and finds that the use of stock options increased significantly following a reduction in the capital gains tax rate.
+Thus, Cumming (2005b) shows that American venture capitalists use stock options less frequently when financing Canadian firms, which (according to Cumming) reflects the fact that gains on stock options are more heavily taxed in Canada than in the United States.

-2Henrekson and Sanandaji [2016] extend the analysis to 22 countries and perform a range of regression analyses.
-This study confirms conclusions reported here.
+8 Henrekson and Sanandaji (2016) extend the analysis to 22 countries and perform a range of regression analyses.
+This study confirms and reinforces the conclusions reported here.